sahilvora10/sahilvora10.github.io/_pages/about.md

 profile:
   align: right
   image: sv_2025.jpg
-  image_circular: fase # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   address: >

 news: false  # includes a list of news items